GovTechSG/ship-hats-overview/how-to-setup-and-scan-sample-pipeline.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8ky79S2YfRg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Click on the image to view the video.

 ### Step 3 of 6: Adding a Bamboo Trigger
 Adding a Bamboo Trigger is required so that Bamboo is notified whenever there is a code change in any of the selected source code repositories.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LyBSH4T4Lc4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Click on the image to view the video.

 Step 4 to 6 will be available soon!